ewendel/elm-workshop/README.md

     Random.List.shuffle static
 ```

-Use this by importing `DeckGenerator` in `Main.elm` and using the `static` value as `model`'s initial value.
+Use this by importing `DeckGenerator` in `Main.elm` and using the `DeckGenerator.static` value as `model`'s initial value.

-Have fun clicking cards for about 20 minutes.

-## Level 5 - The game 2

-Let's now implement the game logic!
+### Game logic!

 As we've established, our game has three states: `Choosing`, `Matching` and `GameOver`.
-Let's implement this as a union type called `GameState`.
+Implement this as a union type called `GameState`.

 The `GameOver` state does not need any extra data, but `Choosing` needs a `Deck` (the deck we are choosing from), and `Matching` needs both a `Deck` (the deck we are choosing from) and a `Card` (the card we are trying to match with).

-To recap our implementation:
+To recap our implementation with regards to the `update` function:
 * In `Choosing` state
   1. Close all unmatched cards
-  2. Open the clicked card
+  1. Open the clicked card
+  1. Go to `Matching`
 * In `Matching` state
   1. When the two cards match , set both cards to `Matched`.
 When the two cards do not match, set the clicked card to `Open`.
   1. If all cards are now matched, go to `GameOver`.
 If not, go to `Choosing`.